jemmiepriadi/credit_simulator/README.md

 ![image](https://github.com/user-attachments/assets/c49bba1f-90d5-4adf-8c2c-41378d5475e1)

-**As also currently there is no txt file attached, the app will only be able to be executed by terminal**
+**As also currently there is no txt file attached, the app will only be able to be executed by console/terminal/shell**